anshc022/School-billing/README.md

 3. If all else fails, just close your eyes and hope it fixes itself.
 (Or contact the developer).

 ---
-*Made with ❤️ and a lot of coffee.*
+*Made with ❤️ and a lot of coffee by Pranshu Chourasia.*